 Back at work, a lady whose father was known to be 'highly

-placed,' gave a speech to the junior staff explaining the soldiers were
+placed,' gave a speech to the junior staff explaining that the soldiers were

 Later she confided to me that the younger staff were brainwashed by communists.
 When I told her I was an eyewitness to the shooting she fell into a surprised silence.
 I tried to show her the photos, but she did not want to see them.